ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 ### Target Resources:
 - Physical Memory Usage (%)
-- CPU x Usage (%) - where x represents each CPU present on the target.
+- CPU x Usage (%) - *where x represents each CPU present on the target*.

 By default, this custom device will overwrite the TDMS file created on the target during each deployment.
 To keep the first file instead, disable **Overwrite File If Exists?**.